Jul 17, 2026

 Mid-July is a critical point in the season.
 Soybean plants are in the reproductive stages, and your yield potential is not yet locked.
 My conversations with growers tend to focus on how to protect what’s already in motion and where there’s still room to add on.
 Fertility, disease and insect pressure are three of the biggest factors that can reduce yield.
 If managed correctly, they’re also three of the best opportunities to increase your yield potential.

-In the upper Midwest, soybeans should be about a third of the way through grain fill by mid-July.
+In the upper Midwest, soybeans should be about one-third of the way through grain fill by mid-July.
 It’s an important time to pack nutrients into your plants.
-You’ve likely gotten good leaf growth, there’s enough canopy and leaf area on the beans to intercept foliar sprays, and you likely have your macronutrients sorted.
-If that’s the case, my recommendation would be to look at micronutrient nutrition.
-Specifically, zinc, manganese and boron.
+You’ve likely gotten good leaf growth; there’s enough canopy and leaf area on the beans to intercept foliar sprays; and you likely have your macronutrients sorted.
+If that’s the case, my recommendation would be to look at micronutrient nutrition, specifically, zinc, manganese and boron.
 Here’s what they offer:

 • Zinc is part of the synthesis of auxin, a well-known plant growth hormone, and aids in leaf growth.